Skip to main content

 Ling Wu, MD, PhD, is a current REC scholar in the Duke-UNC Alzheimer's Disease Research Center (ADRC).
 I currently serve as an advisory committee member for Dr. Wu.

 Drs.
 Dylan Ryan and Joel Page IV are recent graduates of the stroke and epilepsy fellowships respectively here at Duke.
-Dr. Ryan has since joined the Duke stroke division as a faculty member and is focused on developing a clinical algorithm aimed at discerning the optimal treatment approach for patients receiving lecanemab and exhibiting stroke syndromes, particularly in the administration of alteplase.
+Dr. Ryan has since joined the Duke stroke division as a faculty member and is focused on developing a clinical algorithm aimed at discerning the optimal treatment approach for patients receiving anti-amyloid therapies who present with stroke syndromes and are candidates for the administration of alteplase.
 Dr. Page IV is now in his behavioral neurology fellowship at the University of Florida.
 While at Duke he was interested in investigating novel biomarkers for the detection of ARIA in patients receiving lecanemab.

 Bryce Polascik, a medical student at Wake Forest University medical school class of 2025 and Sanya Shah a recent graduate of UNC Chapel Hill, are interested in the clinical characterization of convalescent COVID-19 patients.
-They have published 2 manuscripts describing the neurological outcomes after contracting COVID-19.
+They published 2 manuscripts describing the neurological outcomes after contracting COVID-19.
 Sanya Shah graduated from UNC-Chapel Hill in 2023.
-She will begin medical school in 2025 at UNC.
+She began her medical school training in 2025 at UNC.
 Sam Ndukwe matriculated into his first year of medical school in 2023.
 I currently serve as his medical student mentor.

 Charlotte Jones graduated from Duke University in 2023.
 She is a current clinical research coordinator at NYU and aims to pursue a career in medicine after taking a gap year.